delta-exchange/just-the-docs/docs/trading-guide/fair-price.md

 Leverage is inherent in derivative contracts, combined with high volatility of crypto-currencies can lead to unwarranted liquidations.
 Lack of liquidity could further exacerbate this situation as price swings in a derivatives contract relative to the underlying index could widen even further.

-To ensure a great trader experience, Delta marks all open position at Fair Price instead of Last Traded Price.
+To ensure a great trader experience, Delta Exchange marks all open position at Fair Price instead of Last Traded Price.
 The Fair Price has lesser volatility and is more resilient against attempts to manipulate market.

 It is worth noting that Fair Price marking is relevant only computation of Unrealized PnL and Liquidation price.
-Realized PnL is computed using actual trading prices and is thus not impacted by Fair Price.
+Realized PnL is computed using actual trading prices and is thus not impacted by the Fair Price.

 ## Calculation of Fair Price of a Futures Contract

 The price of a futures contract converges to the underlying index price at the time of contract maturity, i.e.

-$$Futures\_Price = Underlying\_Index Price$$
+$$Futures\_Price = Underlying\_Index\_Price$$

 At all other times, the price of a futures contract broadly moves in tandem with the price of the Underlying Index, with the difference between the two referred to as basis, i.e.